Indiana (novel): Summary

 Île Bourbon (now Réunion) and currently living in France.
 Indiana is married to an older ex-army officer named Colonel Delmare and suffers from a variety of unknown illnesses, presumably due to the lack of passion in her life.
 Indiana does not love Delmare and searches for someone who will love her passionately.
 She overlooks her cousin Ralph, who lives with her and the colonel.
 As it turns out, Ralph is in love with Indiana.

-When their young, handsome, and well-spoken neighbor, Raymon de Ramière, declares his interest to Indiana, she falls in love with him.
+When their young, handsome and well-spoken neighbor, Raymon de Ramière, declares his interest to Indiana, she falls in love with him.
 Raymon has already seduced Indiana's maid, Noun, who is pregnant with his child.
 When Noun finds out what is going on, she drowns herself.

 Indiana's husband decides that they will move to Île Bourbon.
 Indiana escapes the house to faithfully present herself in Raymon's apartments in the middle of the night, expecting him to accept her as his mistress in spite of society's inevitable condemnation.
 He at first attempts to seduce her but, on failing, rejects her once and for all.
 He cannot bear the thought that her will is stronger than his and writes her a letter intended to make her fall in love with him again, even though he has no intention of requiting this love.

 Indiana has moved to the Island with the Colonel by the time she reads the letter.
 She resists the letter but finally returns to France on a perilous sea journey.
 When she arrives in Paris, the French Revolution of 1830 is taking place.
 In the meantime, Raymon has made an advantageous marriage and bought Indiana's house, where he and his wife live.

-The stoic and remote Sir Ralph, whom Indiana has always seen as an 'égoiste', suddenly comes to rescue her and tell her that Colonel Delmare has died from a fever.
-Indiana and Ralph decide to commit suicide together by jumping into a waterfall on the Île Bourbon.
+The stoic and remote Sir Ralph, whom Indiana has always seen as an "égoiste", suddenly comes to rescue her and tell her that Colonel Delmare has died from a fever.
+Indiana and Ralph decide to take their own lives together by jumping into a waterfall on the Île Bourbon.
 But on the way home, they fall in love.
 Just before the suicide, they declare their love for one another and pledge that they will be married in Heaven.
 At the end of the novel comes a conclusion, a young adventurer's account of finding a man and woman, Ralph and Indiana, living on an isolated farm on the Island.